Gudhamgill Mine - Surface Remains (26/03/06)

 reached.
 Karli and Aubrey pointed out the Gudhamgill Level entrance for me,

-just past this there was a shaft leading into the level as well.
+just past this there was a sleeper covering of a hole into the level.

-We tried to look for another level which was supposed to be a
+tried to look for another level which was supposed to be a trial a bit further

 collapsed bell pits really, though I did manage to find a fair sized crystal of